This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A group of backup sets that are created at the same time and which have the same backup set name, volume names, description, and device classes.
 The server identifies each backup set in the collection by its node name, backup set name, and file type.

-A file or directory that a client node backed up to server storage.
-More than one backup version can exist in server storage, but only one backup version is the active version.
+A file or directory that a client node backed up to storage.
+More than one backup version can exist in storage, but only one backup version is the active version.
 See also active version, copy group, inactive version.

 backup VTOC copy data set